zhu-xlab/UrbanFloodCastV1/README.md

-# UrbanFloodCastV1
+# UrbanFloodCastV2

-UrbanFloodCastV1 is the first version repository for Inno_Maus project.
+UrbanFloodCastV2 is the second version repository for Inno_Maus project.
 This repository contains the necessary scripts for data processing, model training, and the required dependencies to run the project.

 ## Table of Contents
 - [Overview](#overview)